understanding our quality Chlornie Sensor

 - Biofouling resistant

-Halogen Systems sensor was designed with this challenging application in mind.
-It has a solution that can potentially save on both OPEX and CAPEX costs while simplifying operation by ship’s crew.
+Halogen Systems chlorine sensor (TRO sensor) is just for this challenging application.
+It has a solution that can potentially save on both OPEX and CAPEX costs while simplifying operation by the ship’s crew.